Posted January 24th, 2019 by Jason Metz

 Am I a high-risk driver?

-Your recent driving history -- often the last three years -- is going to be an important factor in whether you're judged as "high risk."
+Your recent driving history -- often the last 36 months -- is going to be an important factor in whether you're judged as "high risk."
 Policies for riskier drivers are typically referred to as "non-standard" auto insurance.
 Car insurance companies typically look at:

 - Car accidents.
 If you've caused car accidents, your insurance company may expect you'll cause more.
 While causing one accident isn't likely to get you pegged as high-risk, causing multiple accidents might.

 - Traffic violations.
 One speeding ticket might lead to a surcharge, and multiple speeding tickets or other moving violations can push you into the non-standard market.

 - Driving under the influence (DUI).
 If you have a DUI or DWI conviction, car insurance companies are going see you as a risky driver.

 - Age and inexperience.
 If you're a teen driver or you're newly licensed, inexperience makes you more likely to have claims.

 - Foreign driver's license.
 If there's a lack of information about a U.S. driving history, you might be considered a high-risk driver.

 - Poor credit.
 In all states except for California, Hawaii and Massachusetts, auto insurers can look at your credit to help determine car insurance rates.
 Studies have correlated credit to the chances that you'll make an insurance claim.
 Statistically, people who have lower credit scores are more likely to file a claim, according to the Insurance Information Institute.

 - Drivers who want only minimum auto insurance.
 If you want to buy only the insurance required to legally drive, you might be considered high-risk.

 - A gap in auto insurance coverage.
 If you've ever been dropped or you canceled your car insurance without another policy in place, you have a gap in coverage.
 Car insurance companies often see this as higher risk.